10 events you should check out in Dayton this weekend

 Where: Dayton Playhouse, 1301 E. Siebenthaler Ave., Dayton

-Details: Tina McPhearson shines with humor and heart as matchmaker Dolly Levi in Jerry Herman and Michael Stewart’s classic 1964 musical comedy.
+Details: You only have two more chances to put on your Sunday clothes and catch one of the best shows of the season.
+Tina McPhearson shines with humor and heart as matchmaker Dolly Levi in Jerry Herman and Michael Stewart’s classic 1964 musical comedy.
 Great work particularly and respectively extends to charming duo Chris Nelson and Kevin Willardson as co-workers Cornelius Hackl and Barnaby Tucker, whose expressive “Dancing” inside a New York City hat shop is a humorous delight.

 Cost: $18-$20